prebid/prebid.github.io/dev-docs/modules/prebidServer.md

 **Emitting SeatNonBid Data**

-* SeatNonBid information from Prebid Server can be emitted through a `seatNonBid` event by setting `extPrebid.returnallbidstatus` equal to `true`.
+* Prebid Server can be instructed to return additional [SeatNonBid](/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html#seat-non-bid) information about why bidders might not have bid on certain adunits.
+You can get this extra information by setting `extPrebid.returnallbidstatus` equal to `true`.
+Note that client-side analytics adapters can receive this data by listening to the `seatNonBid` event.

 ## Bid Params